aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 May 14, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-Also see:
+In this article I will show you how to change the out of the box Laravel configuration to queue password reset emails.

+For queuing User Verification Emails see:

 [How To Queue Laravel User Verification Email](https://aregsar.com/blog/2020/how-to-queue-laravel-user-verification-email)

-## Sending Password Reset Email

-In this article I will show you how to change that configuration to queue the user verification email.

 ## Enabling Password Reset

-I will first quickly repeat the steps required to setup a verification email.
+I will first quickly repeat the steps required to setup a password reset email:

-make the User class implement `Illuminate\Contracts\Auth\CanResetPassword` The `use Illuminate\Contracts\Auth\CanResetPassword;` statement is already included in the User.php file.
+Make the User class implement the `Illuminate\Contracts\Auth\CanResetPassword` contract.

+The `use Illuminate\Contracts\Auth\CanResetPassword;` statement is already included in the User.php file.
 So all we have to do is add the `implements CanResetPassword` to the class declaration.